rehabas/Algorithms-Data-Structure/Graph.md

 ### 1. Prim's Algorithm

+- Prim's Algorithm is used to find the minimum spanning tree from a graph.

+- Prim's algorithm finds the subset of edges that includes every vertex of the graph such that the sum of the weights of the edges can be minimized.

+- Prim's algorithm starts with the single node and explore all the adjacent nodes with all the connecting edges at every step.
+The edges with the minimal weights causing no cycles in the graph got selected.

 ###### Algorithm

 1. Create a set ```mstSet``` that keeps track of vertices already included in **MST**.